G-Shack/G-Shack.github.io/README.md

 ## Contact

-For questions about these landing pages, contact: support@kanch.app# kanch-glass-invoice-maker
+For questions about these landing pages, contact: kanch.help@gmail.com# kanch-glass-invoice-maker